ticketmaster/react-native-ticketmaster-ignite/README.md

 ##### The `region` property

-The options prop also accepts a `region` property `US` or `UK`.
+The `region` property determines the server deployment region the SDK's will connect to.
+The values can be either `US` or `UK`.
 The default value is `US` and should be used unless you have specifically been told to set your region to `UK`.

+##### The `marketDomain` property
+The `marketDomain` property is used to configure the country that the Retail SDK needs to retrieve attractions, venues and events for.
+The default value is `US`

+See [here](./docs/marketDomains.md) for the list of supported market domains.

 ##### The `eventHeaderType` property